Ultimate St. Clair Shores Real Estate Investing Guide for 2026

 Median Population Age

-You can utilize a community’s median population age to estimate the percentage of the populace that might be tenants.
-If the median age reflects the age of the city’s labor pool, you will have a strong source of tenants.
-A high median age shows a populace that will be an expense to public services and that is not active in the real estate market.
-Higher tax levies might be necessary for markets with an older populace.
+Residents' median age can show if the city has a strong labor pool which means more potential tenants.
+If the median age reflects the age of the city's labor pool, you should have a reliable pool of renters.
+A high median age shows a populace that will be a cost to public services and that is not participating in the housing market.
+Higher property taxes can become a necessity for areas with an aging population.

 Employment Industry Diversity